ZhanfanZhou/FakeNews/README.md

 ## Data preprocessing
-1. An article is a long document that consists of title, author, and text where text may contain multiple lines of sentences.
+Step: 1.
+An article is a long document that consists of title, author, and text where text may contain multiple lines of sentences.
 To determine the boundary of an article, rules below are defined to detect article boundary:
     * the last line of an article contains a label at the end;
     * the next line is an new article with a "strictly increasing by 1" #id or the end of the file.